Rumpunzel/rpg-thingy/characters/talents/wilderness.md

 ### Mama Bear

-When preparing for a rest, add **1** die for each wound you and anyone resting with you have.
+When preparing for a rest, add **1** die for each injury from which you and anyone resting with you are suffering.

 ### Tough as Nails

-Add **1** additional die when one of your wounds increases a difficulty for you or when an opponent uses one of your wounds against you.
+Add **1** additional die when your injury increases a difficulty for you or when an opponent uses your injury against you.

 ---

+### Deadeye

+When attacking and using the Intuition dice modifier, you may choose which dice to re-roll instead of re-rolling all at once.

 ### Hunter

-While attacking, you may create banes from excess successes for free, without spending Favor.
+When attacking, you may create banes from excess successes for free, without spending Favor.

-### Guerilla Tactics

-The first time you suffer stress during a gauntlet, if you did not roll a **1,** ignore it.

 ---